open-mmlab/mmaction2/docs/getting_started.md

 ### Build a model with basic components

-In MMAction, model components are basically categorized as 4 types.
+In MMAction2, model components are basically categorized as 4 types.

 - recognizer: the whole recognizer model pipeline, usually contains a backbone and cls_head.
 - backbone: usually an FCN network to extract feature maps, e.g., ResNet, BNInception.